Site Rename Addresses a Long-Overdue Customer Request

 Renaming a site is Office 365 roadmap item 56205.
 It first appeared as a preview feature in May 2019.
-Office 365 notification MC193275 on 16 October revealed that the feature will roll out to customers in mid-October with an expected completion worldwide by the end of October.
+Office 365 notification MC193275 on 16 October revealed that the feature rolled out to customers in mid-October 2019.

 Renaming a Site

-To rename a site, log on as a tenant global administrator, launch the Modern SharePoint Admin Center, go to Active Sites, and select the site you want to rename, and open the properties pane (Figure 1).
-If the edit link is grayed out, it might be that the site is within the scope of an Office 365 retention policy or eDiscovery hold.
+To rename a site, log on as a tenant global administrator, launch the Modern SharePoint Admin Center, go to Active Sites, and select the site you want to rename, and open the properties pane.
+If you see the banner in Figure 1, it means that the selected site comes within the scope of an Office 365 retention policy or eDiscovery hold.
 You can’t change the site URL if these conditions exist.
 If you decide that you really need to change the URL, you’ll have to remove the site from the policy or hold.

 Click the Edit link under the URL to begin the rename process.
 Now overtype the current name of the site to enter a new name.
 SharePoint checks that the new name is available and if everything’s OK, click Save to rename the site.
 SharePoint also asks if you want to rename the site (to keep it aligned with the new site URLs).
 You don’t have to do this, but it is a good idea.

 Processing the request to update the site address takes a little time to complete and the site is locked during this period.
 Once done, SharePoint returns to the Active Sites list.
 To check that everything works as expected, you can select the site, open the properties pane, and click on the site URL.
 If the site is connected to an Office 365 group, you can also run the Get-UnifiedGroup cmdlet to check that the URLs are adjusted as expected.